 The Equine and Wildlife Holiday programme has been designed for enthusiastic travellers, aged between 18 to 35, who are looking for a unforgettable experience, by combining their love for nature and passion of horses.

 You will be exposed to a variety of aspects, such as understanding the correct way to ride, handling of horses, general horse and equipment care, basic yard management, safety, instruction, schooling, basic veterinary, riding skills both in the wildlife and in an arena, horse behaviour, natural horsemanship and horse trails in combination with a unique nature experience, with an emphasis on conservation, including nature guiding in the natural environment, basic knowledge of ecosystems, identification, tracks and signs, animal behaviour and so much more.

-African Dream Horse Safari is a totally unique project with opportunities and experiences that differ greatly from other horse safari programs, which you’ll find in South Africa, with an emphasis being placed on living and learning in a relaxed and fun filled environment.
+African Dream Horse Safari is a totally unique project with opportunities and experiences that differ greatly from other horse safari programs that you’ll find in South Africa, with an emphasis being placed on living and learning in a relaxed and fun filled environment.
 The programme is available to both experienced riders and novices alike, so if you have never ridden a horse before but would like to learn, African Dream Horse Safaris is the place to visit.